St. John’s hosting several events for Canada Day and Memorial Day

 There will be a Sunrise Event at 6:00 a.m. at Signal Hill National Historic Site featuring a free shuttle.

-In the afternoon from 1:00 p.m. to 5:00 p.m., there will be family fun and entertainment at King George V Park.
+In the afternoon, from 1-5:00 p.m., there will be family fun and entertainment at King George V Park.
 The inclement weather location is the Techniplex.

 The day ends with live music and a fireworks show from 8:00 p.m. to 10:00 p.m. at Quidi Vidi.